BjoernBoss/mws-dispatch/README.md

 It provides a module dispatcher, which uses the request `URL` to dispatch the request to multiple sub-modules.
 For this, the requests are afterwards translated, to let modules assume they are at the root.

+All mappings are managed by the created `PathDispatch` object.
+Sharing this object across multiple listened ports will therefore ensure each port shares the same mappings of the same modules.

 ## Using the Module
 To use this module, setup the `mws-base`.
 Then simply clone this repository into the modules directory: